dream-num/univer.ai/src/content/docs/en-us/guides/facade/event-handler.md

 Univer events are usually used internally by Univer plugins, such as listening to native browser events like mouse, keyboard, and screen scrolling, etc.

-and some events or hooks designed internally by the plugins, users generally do not need to care too much, for some useful events, they will also be provided to users after being encapsulated by the Facade API.
+and some events or hooks designed internally by the plugins, users generally do not need to care too much, for some useful events, they will also be provided to users after being encapsulated by the Facade API, please refer to the [Facade API](/guides/facade/).

 ## Reference